Apply to Georgetown’s DNAP Program

 - Baccalaureate degree from a U.S. Department of Education accredited institution

-- Current Registered Nurse (RN) license in the United States
+- Current unencumbered Registered Nurse (RN) license in the United States

-- A minimum of two years of professional nursing experience in critical care at the time of application (Surgical Intensive Care is preferred)
+- A minimum of two years full-time of professional nursing experience in critical care prior to matriculation

 - A curriculum vitae indicating higher education institutions attended and dates of attendance, work experience and clinical experience (with dates), and other activities

 - Personal Essay – a brief summary (no more than 500 words) about short-term and long-term goals after completion of the DNAP program